How to Name Your Business: Introduction

 - .net.
 Customers trust this extension as a secondary alternative to .com.
 If you choose a .net extension, consider keeping the .net extension in your company name (like media.net).

-TIP #4: Showcase Your Brand Values in Your Name
+TIP #4: Showcase Your Brand Personality in Your Name

-When you’re starting a new business, it’s important to pick a name and brand that stands out.
+When you’re starting a new business, it’s essential to pick a name and brand that stands out.

 Let’s say you’re starting a photography studio in a big city.
 There are likely dozens of other photographers in the same area.
 How do you stand out?

 Of course, you can stand out with your services.
-You might specialize in family portraits, weddings, or corporate headshots.
-You could offer innovative pricing packages.
+For example, you might specialize in family portraits, weddings, or corporate headshots.
+In addition, you could offer innovative pricing packages.

 Another way to stand out is by having a creative business name that communicates your company’s brand personality.

-TIP #5: Try to Pick a Shorter Name
+TIP #5: Try to Pick a Concise Name

 TIP #6: Pick a Business Name That is Easy to Spell and Say